Who are we?

 Transfers of your information outside of the EEA

-We may need to transfer your personal data to the following countries outside of the EEA:
+We may transfer your personal data to the following countries outside of the EEA:

 - The Ukraine, and;